CSRF Protection

 Section titled “Best Practices”1.
 Always Use HTTPS in Production

 Section titled “4.
-Rotate Tokens After Sensitive Actions”// After password change, force token refreshawait client.auth.changePassword(oldPassword, newPassword);
+Rotate Tokens After Sensitive Actions”// After password change, the SDK automatically handles token refreshawait client.auth.changePassword(oldPassword, newPassword);

 Section titled “5.
 Monitor CSRF Failures”// Log CSRF failures for security monitoringapp.Use(func(c *fiber.Ctx) error { err := c.Next() if err != nil && err.Error() == "CSRF token validation failed" { log.Warn().
 Str("ip", c.IP()).
 Str("path", c.Path()).
 Msg("CSRF validation failed") } return err})Security Considerations